ckf42/usefulmathmacro/README.md

 # usefulmathmacro
-Some latex macros for math
+Some tex macros for math

 ## install
 Put the `.sty` file in your texmf tree like how you would install a package manually.

 If you use TexStudio, you can also put the `.cwl` file in completion directory.

-## depencency
+## dependency
 * amsmath
 * amssymb
 * xparse